pygame/pygame/docs/reST/ref/freetype.rst

       grid-fitted pixel coordinates of type int.
 The advance values are float values.

-      The calculations are done using the font's default size in points.
+      The calculations are done using the face's default size in points.
       Optionally you may specify another point size to use.

-      The metrics are adjusted for the current rotation, bold, and oblique settings.
+      The metrics are adjusted for the current rotation, strong, and oblique settings.

       If text is a char (byte) string, then its encoding is assumed to be